 You can imagine a question category as a folder on your desktop computer.
 Questions are stored in these categories in a similar way as your files are stored in a file system.

 Each category must have a name and you can include a short description of the category.
 Create the category hierarchy by specifying a Parent category for each category or the Top for Course as the parent for a category at the top level, that is, it has no parent.
+If a colleague has shared a course with you, or if you've imported a test bank from a publisher, your course may already have many categories in the Question bank.

 The default category does not have to be added: it exists as Default for [Course Short Name]